 Letter of AccommodationYour Letter of Accommodation is developed in collaboration with your accessibility advisor and is used to begin a discussion with course and program staff about your accommodation needs.
 Learn more about Letter of Accommodation

-Note-taking supportOur accommodations administrator can help you with questions about accessing class notes through our Volunteer Note-taking program.
+Peer note-takingOur accommodations administrator can help you with questions about accessing class notes through our Volunteer Note-taking program.
 Note-taking is one of the most common academic accommodations given to students registered with Accessibility Services.
-Learn more about Note-taking support
+Learn more about Peer note-taking

 Learning strategist supportA learning strategist can help you identify your strengths and develop personalized learning strategies to meet the challenges of academic life.
 Learn more about Learning strategist support